Over-Sampling Strategy in Feature Space for Graphs based Class-imbalanced Bot Detection: Proposed Method

 \subsection{Neighbor Aggregator}

-Neighborhood aggregation aims to obtain the embeddings of nodes with neighborhood information.
-Specifically, the original attribute of node $v_{i}$ is $h_{i}$.
-The representation with neighborhood information $q_{i}$ is obtained through the neighbor aggregator.
-According to research~\cite{article31}, deep GNN structures can lead to over-smoothing and over-fitting.
-Therefore, in the neighbor aggregator, we use 2-hop neighborhood aggregation, i.e., $q_{i}=h_{i}^{2}$, the neighbor aggregation is formulated as in Eq. (\ref{eq:GNN}).
-Concatenate $q_{i}$ with $h_{i}$ to obtain $x_{i}=\left[q_{i} \| h_{i}\right]$, the representation of node $v_{i}$ in the feature space.
+Neighborhood aggregation obtains node embeddings using neighborhood information.
+The original attribute of node $v_{i}$ is $h_{i}$ and the representation with neighborhood information $q_{i}$ is obtained through the neighbor aggregator.
+We use 2-hop neighborhood aggregation to prevent over-smoothing and over-fitting, i.e., $q_{i}=h_{i}^{2}$, and formulate the neighbor aggregation as in Eq. (\ref{eq:GNN}).

+As the original graph is imbalanced, some bot nodes may be largely connected to human nodes.
+Neighborhood aggregation may make the embeddings of these bot nodes similar to human nodes.
+To preserve the original node information, we concatenate $q_{i}$ with $h_{i}$ to obtain $x_{i}=\left[q_{i} \| h_{i}\right]$, the representation of node $v_{i}$.